Ketones & The Ketogenic Diet

-Nevertheless, BHB still functions like a ketone in humans and is converted to energy (via acetyl-CoA), just like acetoacetate and acetone can be; however, the conversion of acetone to acetyl-CoA is rather inefficient.
+Nevertheless, BHB still functions like a ketone in humans and can convert to energy (via acetyl-CoA), just like acetoacetate and acetone can be; however, the conversion of acetone to acetyl-CoA is rather inefficient.

 Entering Ketosis – When and Why Does the Body Produce These Ketone Bodies?

-Ketone bodies, particularly acetoacetate, is made from the breakdown of fatty acids.
+Ketone bodies, particularly acetoacetate, are made from the breakdown of fatty acids.
 Fatty acids become a primary energy source in humans when carbohydrate intake is low.

-When carbs are kept in low enough quantities long enough, the body enters a state called “ketosis”.
+When you eat carbs in low enough quantities for long enough, the body enters a state of “ketosis”.